guoxiaoyuatbjtu/mmix/README.md

 # mmix
-Official Repository of Paper "M-Mix: Pattern-wise Missing Mix for Multivariate Time-series Missing Value Imputation"
+Official Repository of Paper "Patternwise Missing Mix (M-Mix) for Multivariate Time Series Imputation"

 The source code is being cleaned up and will be released soon